Late 1979, somewhere on the South China Sea.

 After breakfast the next morning, he caught the ferry to Coloane.
 They now had bridges between Macau and the islands of Taipa and Coloane, and there were those who predicted that someday they would fill in the land between the islands where it would be one continuous land mass.
 He did not want to see that day come, and as long as the Porks ran the place, they would keep it as poor as parts of Lisbon and Moçambique.
 As every Portuguese man he spoke to said, they learned the error of developing their colonies when Brazil broke away from the home country.

 Phil walked into the beachside hotel where Fu's information correctly said Kit Marlowe would be.
 She sat at a table, having coffee in a small silver pot and an attractive cup reading the South China Morning Post.
-She seemed more beautiful and exotic, and slimmer then she had been in her glory days in the 1950s; she still had the same Technicolor red hair.
+She seemed more beautiful and exotic, and slimmer than she had been in her glory days in the 1950s; she still had the same Technicolor red hair.
 Her green eyes looked over her reading glasses at the grey suited tanned stranger holding his fedora in one hand and a black attaché case in his other.
-She didn't waste words but she had a rare sense of grace, or what the Yanks called 'class'.
+She didn't waste words, but she had a rare sense of grace, or what the Yanks called 'class'.

 'I think you're more than a fan...'